hong-chen/dotfiles/README.md

 -------------

 #### Vim setup
-Open Vim in a terminal and type in
+Open a terminal and type in

 ```bash
 $ vim
 ```
 The installation process will automatically start.
-When finish, simply quit Vim by typing in `:q`.
+When finish, simply quit Vim by typing `:q`.

 Notes: [vim-plug](https://github.com/junegunn/vim-plug) is used for plugin management.